zlatozar/etudes/EasyDoesIt/Readme.md

 ## Easy Language

-This is the largest project in the book.
+This is the largest project in the book.<br/>
+The implementation follows the approach described in the book "Programming Language Processors in Java: Compilers and Interpreters" 2000 by David Watt, Deryck Brown

 ## Specification